Rensselaerswyck: Sustaining the Manor

 The estate was inherited by his eldest son Jan Baptist, who acquired the title of patroon.
 He died in 1658 and his younger brother Jeremias van Rensselaer became patroon.
-Acknowledging the surrender of New Amsterdam and Fort Orange to England in 1664 following a surprise incursion by the English during a time of peace (which led to the Second Anglo–Dutch War), Jeremias took the oath of allegiance to the King of England that October.
-In 1666, he also built the original Manor House, also known as Fort Crailo for its defensive reinforcement, located north of Fort Orange.
+Acknowledging the surrender of New Amsterdam and Fort Orange to England in 1664 following a surprise incursion by the English during a time of peace (which led to the Second Anglo–Dutch War), In 1666, he also built the original Manor House, also known as Fort Crailo for its defensive reinforcement, located north of Fort Orange.
 The Manor House was the seat of the patroonship and the home of the patroon until 1765.

 Jeremias died in 1674 and the estate was passed on to his oldest son, Kiliaen Van Rensselaer, grandson to the first patroon, his namesake.
 Kiliaen was eleven when his father died.
 The estate was managed on his behalf, and he did not acquire the title of Lord of the Manor until he was twenty-one.
 Maria van Cortlandt van Rensselaer, Jeremias's wife and Kiliaen's mother was the administrator and treasurer of the Manor of Rensselaerswyck until 1687.

 In 1683, one year before Kiliaen became Lord of the Manor, New York Governor Thomas Dongan established Albany County, one of the original twelve counties in New York.
 The county was to "containe the Towns of Albany, the Collony Renslaerwyck, Schonecteda, and all the villages, neighborhoods, and Christian Plantacons on the east side of Hudson River from Roelof Jansen's Creeke, and on the west side from Sawyer's Creeke to the Sarraghtoga."
 In 1685, Governor Dongan granted a patent for Rensselaerswyck, making it a legal entity.
 The patent included a detailed description of its boundaries, stating:

 One year later in 1686, Albany was chartered as a city under the Dongan Charter, authored by Governor Dongan.
 During Kiliaen's tenure as patroon, he served in many political appointed positions in Albany, including assessor, justice, and supervisor, and represented Rensselaerswyck in the New York General Assembly.
 In 1704, Kiliaen split Rensselaerswyck into two portions, the southern portion, or "Lower Manor" (comprising Greenbush and Claverack), placed under the eye of his brother Hendrick.
 The northern portion retained the title Rensselaerswyck.